-A compound miter saw is a precise cutting tool for making square, beveled or mitered cross-cuts on boards.
+A compound miter saw is a precise cutting tool for making a square, beveled or mitered cross-cut on boards.
 A compound miter saw is essentially a circular saw mounted onto a spring-loaded arm that allows the saw to be positioned at various angles to the board.
 The saw is then started and the handle at the end of the arm is pulled down, plunging the saw blade into the board.
-Most compound miter saws can be set up to cut at least 45-degrees to either the left or right, and also beveled up to 45 degrees.
-The word compound is appropriate, because the saw can be set up to cut bevels and miters at the same time.
+Most compound miter saws can be set up to cut at least 45-degrees to either the left or right and also beveled up to 45 degrees.
+The word compound is appropriate because the saw can be set up to cut bevels and miters at the same time.

 Here are some tips and tricks for getting the most out of your compound miter saw.

 The compound miter saw is the most accurate power tool available for making cross-cuts on boards.
 Most compound miter saws have an easy-to-read angle gauge along the base of the saw, and a locking mechanism for locking the bevel angle in place.
 Most also have preset detents at 15, 22.5, 30 and 45-degree angles to both the left and right, as well as a detent at 0 degrees for square cuts.
 Some sliding compound miter saws can even cut boards that are wider than the blade.
 If you want to get started learning about compound miter saws, this article will give you all the basics you need.

 02 of 06

 If you're just getting started in learning how to use a compound miter saw, this article will give you the basics.
 Here, you'll learn all about the fence and table of the saw, how to set the miter and bevel angles, how to make cuts into the board and more.
 You'll also find how some saws are better equipped to support long boards when making a cut, or how a laser can be used to align the blade with the cut mark.